 Trauma and Mental Illness

 Having a loved one with a drug or alcohol addiction can be extremely stressful.
 Some family members or friends find that they become anxious or depressed while trying to cope with the situation.
 Others, and in particular children and those who have been abused by their addicted family member, can develop post-traumatic stress disorder or other trauma-related conditions.
 Talk to a Intake Coordinator

-There are many effects of substance abuse on family relationships.
+There are many effects of substance use disorder on family relationships.
 In fact, alcohol or drug addiction affects the entire family.
-People with substance abuse disorders often begin to separate themselves from the people who love them.
+People with substance use disorder disorders often begin to separate themselves from the people who love them.
 Many times, they lose interest in the activities they used to enjoy and withdraw from family and friends.
 It doesn’t matter whether the person with the substance use disorder is a parent, child spouse, or sibling, addiction typically leads to broken or strained relationships.
 In the case of spouses, an addiction might lead to divorce to protect the spouse without an addiction or any children in the marriage.

 Child of an Addicted Parent

 Children of addicted parents are often in the unique position of having to become caretakers to their parents, even if the children are young.
-Rather focusing on school and friendships if the child is young, or on their own family and careers if the child is an adult, the role of caregiver is put on the child.
+Rather than focusing on school and friendships if the child is young, or on their own family and careers if the child is an adult, the role of caregiver is put on the child.
 This can have a significant impact on the child’s development, especially if the parent ultimately overdoses.

 Many children of addicted parents show symptoms of post-traumatic stress disorder, anxiety, or depression.
 This can impact their ability to make and keep friends, trust adults in their lives, and do well in school.
 Some children also develop behavioral disorders or experience bullying, and others ultimately drop out of school and/or develop a substance use disorder of their own.
 Studies show that children with parents who suffer from addiction are more likely to develop addictions of their own.

 Addiction Affects Everyone